stark-alex/resume/alex.md

 * Implemented development process improvements to increase developer productivity resulting in a run-rate defect backlog.
 Allowing the teams to focus on enhancing the architecture and providing value to the business with no additional resources.
 * Updated service lifecycle management system to eliminate 10s of 1000s of lines of legacy code no longer in use without introducing any critical defects.
 * Worked directly with the production support and clients to ensure prompt issue resolution.
 Emphasized strong troubleshooting skills, system performance, scalability, and root cause analysis to mitigate the risk of future incidents.

-Enabled use of commodity hardware saving hosting business $100M+ over the successive 10 years by coordinating efforts to port service tier to run on Linux.

 __Software Engineer__
 : *May 2006 - Sept 2009*